Priyav78/Causal-Inference-on-Diabetes-Diagnosis-and-HbA1c-NHANES-/README.md

-# Causal Inference: Effect of Low Income on HbA1c Levels (NHANES)
+# Causal Inference: Low Income and HbA1c Levels (NHANES)

 This project estimates the causal effect of low income (Income-to-Poverty Ratio < 1.0) on glycemic control (HbA1c levels) using nationally representative data from the NHANES 2011–2012 survey.
 Two independent causal inference methods — propensity score matching (PSM) and inverse probability of treatment weighting (IPTW) — are applied to remove demographic confounding and estimate a defensible average treatment effect.